If you were to list the qualities of a leader, how many could you think of? How many do you think you have?

 Discussing the Qualities of a Leader

 What leadership qualities have we highlighted on this site?
-Here are some which complement Maxwell’s list.
+Here are some or our leadership stories, which we think complement Maxwell’s list.